 Make the Crust

-- Combine the graham cracker crumbs, sugar and cinnamon.
-Add the melted butter and toss to combine.
+- Combine 8 oz graham cracker crumbs, 1 teaspoon cinnamon, 2 oz granulated sugar.
+Add 3 oz unsalted butter (melted) and toss to combine.
 Press the crumbs into the bottom of the prepared pan.
 Bake until fragrant and lightly browned, about 10 minutes, set aside to cool.
-Reduce oven to 325°F
+Reduce oven to 325 °F

 Make the Batter

-- Combine the cream cheese & sugar and mix on low speed until well combined with no lumps of cream cheese.
+- Combine 24 oz cream cheese and 12 oz granulated sugar and mix on low speed until well combined with no lumps of cream cheese.
 Scrape the bowl and mixer attachment to make sure there are no lumps of cream cheese.
-Add the vanilla, lemon zest and lemon juice and mix to combine.
-Add the sour cream and mix to combine.
+Add 1 tablespoon vanilla extract, 1 teaspoon finely grated lemon zest and 1 tablespoon fresh lemon juice and mix to combine.
+Add 16 oz sour cream and mix to combine.

-- With the mixer running on low speed add the eggs in 3 batches, scrape the bowl and paddle attachment between additions.
+- Whisk together 4 large eggs and 2 large yolks.
+With the mixer running on low speed add the eggs in 3 batches, scrape the bowl and paddle attachment between additions.
 Pour batter into the pan.
 Set the pan into a larger pan and pour warm water into the larger pan until it comes ½ way up the sides of the cake pan.

 - Bake in the water bath until the cheesecake is mostly set, about 1 hour and 15 minutes.
 The center of the cheesecake will still jiggle a bit.
 Set the pan on a cooling rack.
 Run a thin paring knife around the sides of the cake and cool to room temperature.
 Refrigerate several hours or overnight until completely cool and firm.